-First, know that you’re not alone in this.
-So many teachers and artists and workers of all kinds are in the same struggle as they move to remote delivery with little time to prepare.
-There is a lot of stress going around, but there is also a lot of goodwill and empathy, and people will likely be more patient with you than you think.
+Many teachers and artists and workers of all kinds are in the same struggle as they move to remote delivery with little time to prepare.
+Even if you’re feeling that you’ve lagged behind in learning how to move training online, people will likely be more patient with you than you think.

-We did an in-depth interview a couple of years ago with the trainers at Wiley who run the Everything DiSC Workplace® certification training online.
-Here are some tips from that article as well as from others on our team:
+We did an in-depth interview a couple of years ago with the trainers at Wiley who ran the first online Everything DiSC® certification training.
+Here are some tips from that interview as well as from others on our team:

 - Test everything out in advance.
 This is likely the first piece of advice you’ll read in most articles about online training, and there’s a reason for that.
 Spouses and friends make great guinea pigs.
 Encourage participants to test things on their end in advance, as well.

 - Have a producer or assistant.
 If possible, have someone who can focus on the technology and answering chats from learners so you can just focus on facilitating.

 - Set expectations.
 At the start, make people understand that they will get out of the training what they put into it.
 A passive learner will have a much different experience of the same training than a fully attentive one.
 You might want to ask people to review and print out their Everything DiSC profile and have it next to them during your training.

 - Communicate goals and schedule.
 Make sure you are clear up top about the goals, agenda, and duration of the session.
 If you will be taking breaks (which are recommended for longer sessions), let people know up front.

 - Show progress.
 As you move through the training, return often to the agenda so attendees have a good sense of how much has been covered and how much is left.
 It’s easier for learners to focus when they can see the end point.